borodark/exmc/README.md

 ## Key Features

-**Automatic Non-Centered Parameterization.** Hierarchical Normals where both `mu` and `sigma` are string references are automatically rewritten to `z ~ N(0,1)` with `x = mu + sigma * z`.
-Eliminates funnel geometry without user intervention.

-**EXLA Auto-Detection.** When EXLA is available, `value_and_grad` is JIT-compiled and the entire leapfrog step is fused into a single XLA computation.
-Falls back to BinaryBackend transparently.

-**Vectorized Observations.** Pass `Nx.tensor([...])` to `Builder.obs` -- reduction is handled automatically.
-No need to create one RV+obs pair per data point.

-**Model Comparison.** WAIC and LOO-CV via `Exmc.ModelComparison.compare([{model_a, trace_a}, {model_b, trace_b}])`.

-**Prior & Posterior Predictive.** `Exmc.Predictive.prior_samples(ir, 500)` and `posterior_predictive(ir, trace)` for model checking.

-## Test Suite

-123 tests (11 doctests + 112 tests), including 25 integration tests covering:

-- Conjugate posteriors (Normal-Normal, Gamma-Exponential)
-- Hierarchical models up to 5 free parameters
-- All 9 constrained distributions
-- Non-centered parameterization
-- WAIC/LOO model comparison
+- Automatic Non-Centered Parameterization for hierarchical Normals.
+- EXLA auto-detection for `value_and_grad` JIT compilation.
-- Vectorized observations
+- Vectorized observations via `Nx.tensor([...])`.
-- Parallel multi-chain sampling
+- Model comparison with WAIC and LOO-CV.
+- Prior and posterior predictive sampling.

+## Suggested Screenshots (Placeholders)

+Add these images once captured:

+- `assets/architecture.png` — IR → Rewrite → Compile → NUTS diagram.
+- `assets/live_streaming.png` — live dashboard during sampling.
+- `assets/pair_plot_4k.png` — pair plot with correlations.
+- `assets/energy_plot.png` — energy marginal + transition plot.

-## 35 Architectural Decisions
+## Architectural Decisions

-Every non-trivial choice is recorded in [`DECISIONS.md`](DECISIONS.md) with rationale, assumptions, and implications.
-From "why `:rand` instead of `Nx.Random`" (D16: 1000x faster on BinaryBackend) to "why auto-NCP" (D32: eliminates funnel geometry) to "why compile once for parallel chains" (D35: no redundant JIT compilation).
+Every non-trivial choice is recorded in `exmc/DECISIONS.md` with rationale, assumptions, and implications.

 ## Companion: ExmcViz

-See [`../exmc_viz/`](../exmc_viz/) for native ArviZ-style diagnostics -- trace plots, histograms, ACF, pair plots, forest plots, energy diagnostics, and live streaming visualization during sampling.
+See `exmc_viz/` for native ArviZ-style diagnostics — trace plots, histograms, ACF, pair plots, forest plots, energy diagnostics, and live streaming visualization during sampling.

 ![Pair Plot](assets/pair_plot_4k.png)

 ## License

-Exmc is licensed under the [GNU Affero General Public License v3.0](LICENSE) (AGPL-3.0).
+Exmc is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

 You are free to use, modify, and distribute this software under AGPL terms.
 If you run a modified version as a network service, you must make your source code available to users of that service.

-**Commercial licensing** is available for organizations that need to embed Exmc in proprietary products without AGPL obligations.
+Commercial licensing is available for organizations that need to embed Exmc in proprietary products without AGPL obligations.
 Contact us for terms.